zinichakraborty/bootcampexercises-f23/exer9/README.md

-# Exercise 9 - TRAIN TICKETS DATABASE
+# Exercise 9 - Train Tickets DB

 ## Description
 In this exercise, bootcampers will familiarize themselves with MongoDB schemas/models, CRUD operations, and making request through API endpoints in Next.